 Visible and Invisible; the Difference between Cleanliness and Infection Control

-In first world countries, the basic principles of public health and hygiene are taught from an early age and followed as a matter of course, so much so that it becomes a cultural norm.
+In developed countries, the basic principles of public health and hygiene are taught from an early age and followed as a matter of course, so much so that it becomes a cultural norm.
 Washing one’s hands after using the toilet or touching something we know to be a source of potential cross-contamination such as raw meat or fish.
 We automatically keep toilet facilities clean and disinfected as we know it is a clean and hygienic practice to follow, just as it is to wipe down kitchen surfaces, sinks, cutting boards and the like to prevent cross-contamination.

 We will also regularly sweep and then mop our floors with sanitising liquids as soon as they appear to be dusty.
 Furthermore, we even extend these accepted cultural norms to others and indeed demand them!
 We expect doctors, nurses, dentists and other healthcare professionals to follow simple hygienic practices to prevent cross-infection between patients.